Opening, Break, & Closing Information

 For students not returning in the spring or switching rooms:

-Failure to return keys to the Office of Residential Life will result in a $120 charge.
+Failure to return room keys to the Office of Residential Life will result in a $120 charge.

 Travel extensions (for students needing to stay on campus a few extra days)

-Students who need extra time before they depart can request to stay on campus by completing the Winter Extended Stay 2018 application.
-The application can be found on Housing Director and is due on December 14th, 2018.
+Students who need extra time before they depart can request to stay on campus by completing the Winter Extended Stay 2019 application.
+There are two options for extended stay, Sunday, December 15th and Monday, December 16th.
+The application to apply can be found in the Housing Director .
+The last day to apply for extended stay is December 12, 2019.

 The Office of Residential Life offers on-campus storage to current Goucher students on a space available basis.
-Payments can be made using cash or Gopher Bucks, and students may store items for up to a full year.
+Students may store items for up to a full year.
+Payments can be made using cash or Gopher Bucks only.
 For more information on our storage policies, click here.
-The Office of Residential Life will be selling boxes and storage spaces starting Wednesday, November 28, 2018.
-Students can place their items in the Heubeck storage unit from 10:00 am - 12:00 pm & 2:00 pm- 4:00 pm on the following days:
+The Office of Residential Life will be selling boxes and storage spaces starting Monday, November 18, 2019.
+Students can place their items in storage from 10:00 am - 12:00 pm & 2:00 pm- 4:00 pm on the following days:

 Before you depart, we ask that you prepare your room for checkout by completing the following: